Max Cunningham: Storylines

 OB tells Max that his stepmother Helen Cunningham is having an affair with Tony Hutchinson.
 Max is angered by Helen and Tony's actions towards his father so he warns them if they continue, he will tell Gordon.
 Helen and Tony continue their affair so Max tells a devastated Gordon.
 Helen then leaves Gordon for Tony and prepares to leave.
 During a journey together, Gordon and Helen are involved in a car accident when Gordon suffers a heart attack at the wheel of the car.
-Luckily, Tom isn't injured.
-With Gordon already dead, Helen suddenly collapses at home and soon passes away in hospital, leaving Max as Tom's legal guardian.
-Max's stepsister Mandy supports Max, as does OB.
+Their son Tom is not injured, but Gordon and Helen die, leaving Max as Tom's legal guardian.
+Max's stepsister Mandy and OB supports Max.
 After Tom burns down the house after playing with firecrackers, the social services arrive.
 Max tells Mandy he thinks Tom should be put into care, which Tom overhears.
 Tom then runs away from home and is found at his parents grave.
-Max, OB and Tom then move into the flat next to Mandy and new fiancé Tony.
-Yet another tragedy hits the family when Mandy and Tony's daughter Grace dies of SIDS.
+Max, OB and Tom then move into the flat next to Mandy and her fiancé Tony.